Object class sits at the top of the class hierarchy tree in the Java

 Thejava.awt.Dimension[width=5, height=7]

-method is very useful for
+toString method is very useful for

 debugging.
 It behooves you to override this method in all your classes.
 System.out.println(new Coord(1,2));

-like this
+Coord like this

-methods together.
+equals and hashCode Methodsequals and hashCode methods together.
 (We

-method compares two objects for equality and returns
+won't talk about hashCode, it is used in hash table).
+The equals method compares two objects for equality and returns

-if they are equal.
-The equals
+true if they are equal.
+The equals method provided in

-class uses the identity function to determine if objects
+the Object class uses the identity function to determine if objects

 are equal (if the objects compared are the exact same object the method returns